 You could also request a demo or run a PoC together with the APM team.

 As we now have an idea what the root problem is, we can improve the performance by reducing the load on backend by 50% with only little effort.
-This will be presented in a follow-up blog post.
+Check out part two: Performance Optimization of a GraphQL app with Instana.